FID-Biodiversity/OntologyGenerator/README.md

 A DataService contains (in this order of processing) a DataSource, DataGenerator, and a DataProcessor.
 Finally, it returns a list of Triple objects that are serialized in the ontology.

 #### DataSource
 A DataSource is simply the source for the data.
 It can read a file or call data from a web API.
 The DataSource hands the received data directly to the DataGenerator.
+No data manipulation should happen here!

 #### DataGenerator
 The DataGenerator uses the input from the DataSource to generate Triples from it.
 This should be as naive as possible.
 The generated Triple objects are then handed to the DataProcessor.